 Regardless of how you choose to deploy the ARM template, you'll need to upload a license file to the web app service in order for both the catalog service and the rule execution app service to properly function.
-The simplest way to upload the license file is via FTP.
+The simplest way to upload the license file is via the Azure App Service Editor.
+Alternatively, you can deploy the license file via FTP.